History of Norsk Data: Office automation and publishing

-Development of the office suit Notis started in January 1978 out of the existing expertise in typesetting and a desire to sell computers to the public sector.
+Development of the office suite Notis started in January 1978 out of the existing expertise in typesetting and a desire to sell computers to the public sector.
 The word processing section was based on a program which had been developed by an employee while working at CERN and this was combined with systems for incorporating tables with figures such as budgets.
 The system also features search and e-mail.
 At first the QED text editor was used, but this was later replaced with TED, developed by Kvam Data.
 Notis was installed on all systems from 1980 and quickly became popular among customers.
 Because ND's screens were not optimized for text processing, from 1982 Tandberg Data delivered tailor-made keyboards and keyboards.
 Because text processing required high performance and extra peripherals, ND made high margins on the implementation.

 ND bought the typesetting system Comtec in 1981, which was combined with Nortext and resulted in large increases in the sale of the systems.
+In the British market, national and local newspapers adopted Norsk Data solutions, used in conjunction with full-colour printing presses, such as The Scotsman, Jersey Evening Post, and Swindon Advertiser.